 Some of the most common questions raised to our doctors are around fruits to avoid during pregnancy.

-“We don’t advocate strict regulations or restrictions on everything,” said Dr. Payal Chaudhary, Consultant Obstetrician at Sitaram Bhartia.
+“We don’t advocate strict regulations or restrictions on everything,” said Dr. Namrita Gurpal Singh Sandhu, Consultant Obstetrician at Sitaram Bhartia.
 “Pregnancy is a normal life stage, so we should treat it as such.”

 Worried about their baby’s health, first-time mothers Bhavna Ahuja, 27, and Aparna Goyel, 31 insisted on some more information.